kp-dhvani/simple-oscillator/src/components/channels.md

 ### Up-mixing and down-mixing

 When the numbers of channels of the input and the output don't match, up-mixing, or down-mixing, must be done.
-The following rules, controlled by setting the {{domxref("AudioNode.channelInterpretation")}} property to `speakers` or `discrete`, apply:
+The following rules, controlled by setting the AudioNode.channelInterpretation property to `speakers` or `discrete`, apply:

 <table class="standard-table">
   <thead>